gramineproject/gramine-scaffolding/Documentation/hacking.rst

 build (like ``app.manifest.template`` and ``Dockerfile``), and frameworks may render additional templates as required.

-Steps 2-3 are executed as single command, ``mmdebstrap``. ``mmdebstrap`` is a tool for creating Debian-based system images.
+Step 2 is executed as single command, ``mmdebstrap``. ``mmdebstrap`` is a tool for creating Debian-based system images.
 The process is customisable with *hooks*.
 There are two hooks used by scaffolding:

 - ``setup`` (rendered as :file:`.scag/mmdebstrap-hooks/setup.sh`): Runs very